-From 1935 to the mid -1960’s, Wedgeport was the Sport Tuna Fishing capitol of the world.
-The bluefin tuna was attracted close to the shores of Wedgeport by the abundance of feed-fish, thus making the Tusket River and the Tuna Rip excellent tuna fishing grounds.
+From 1937 to 1976, Wedgeport was the Sport Tuna Fishing capital of the world.
+The bluefin tuna was attracted close to the shores of Wedgeport by the abundance of feed-fish, thus making the Tusket River and the Soldier’s Rip excellent tuna fishing grounds.

-Wedgeport rod and reel tuna fishing began in 1935 when Michael Lerner and his fishing guide Captain Tommy Gifford were informed about the abundance of tuna in Wedgeport waters.
-Although attempts to catch bluefin by rod and reel in Wedgeport was not new, Lerner was the first successful angler to land a Bluefin.
-To everyone’s delight and amazement, he caught five Bluefin during his first fishing trip to Wedgeport.
+Rod and reel tuna fishing began in Wedgeport in 1935 when Michael Lerner and his fishing guide, Captain Tommy Gifford were informed about the abundance of tuna in the Wedgeport waters.
+Although attempts to catch bluefin by rod and reel in Wedgeport was not new, Lerner was the first successful angler to land a bluefin with rod and reel.
+He caught five bluefin during his first fishing trip to Wedgeport.

-Due to dwindling tuna stocks, or altered fish migrations, the ITCM was canceled in 1976.
+Due to dwindling tuna stocks and altered fish migrations, the ITCM was canceled in 1977.
 Thence the Alton B. Sharp Cup was put to rest for the time being.

-Each year, near the end of August, Wedgeport holds its Annual Tuna Tournament & Festival.
+Since the revival of the Tuna Tournament near the end of August, Wedgeport holds its Annual Tuna Tournament & Festival.
 Anglers from Canada and the United States participate in this historic tournament.
-Each year, we have from 5 to 10 boats that come to fish for the legendary Giant Bluefin Tuna.
-The tournament has been successful since its revival in 2004, having caught 54 tuna in the past 7 years.
-The Wedgeport Tuna Tournament & Festival will be holding the 9th Annual Wedgeport Tuna Tournament & Festival from August 19th – 25th 2012, and are anticipating a bigger event than ever!
+Each year, we have up to 16 boats that come to fish for the legendary bluefin tuna.
+The tournament has been very successful since its revival.
+The Wedgeport Tuna Tournament & Festival will be holding the 16th Annual Wedgeport Tuna Tournament & Festival from August 17th to August 24th, 2019, and are anticipating a bigger event than ever!
 The tournament continues to grow each year, attracting larger crowds and more participants.